-Kapaleeswarar Temple and the Government Museum
+Kapaleeshwarar Temple and the Government Museum

-Of course, Tamil Nadu’s history predates its colonial heritage and the Kapaleeswarar Temple, with its towering gopuram of brightly painted figures and busy shrines, or the collection of 9th-12th century Chola bronzes in the Government Museum, exemplify this legacy.
+Of course, Tamil Nadu’s history predates its colonial heritage and the Kapaleeshwarar Temple, with its towering gopuram of brightly painted figures and busy shrines, or the collection of 9th-12th century Chola bronzes in the Government Museum, exemplify this legacy.

 But Chennai is also a city of today, as you’ll see if you stroll along Marina Beach or through the centre.

-Suggested itineraries featuring Chennai
+Suggested itinerary featuring Chennai